SpecMind: Cognitively Inspired, Interactive Multi-Turn Framework for Postcondition Inference: Introduction

 {\em Deeper Code Comprehension}: By interacting with feedback and refining its outputs over multiple turns, the model is encouraged to form a more semantically grounded understanding of the code logic, rather than relying on superficial patterns.

 {\em Autonomous Reasoning}: In the autonomous exploration, the model determines when to stop, which introduces a degree of self-awareness and decision-making on the sufficiency of its~answer.

 We evaluated our model on EvalPlus \cite{nl2postcond} and FixEval \cite{fixeval}.
 Exploratory Multi-turn achieves 99.4\% correctness and 89.6\% completeness, relatively improving over the baseline \code{nl2postcond} by 26.1\% in correctness and 2.48X in completeness.
-The average increase of completeness after one submission attempt of Exploratory Multi-turn is 1.67X higher than the Greedy's. {\em The postconditions from our tool can detect 1.42X-2.14X more bugs than \code{nl2postcond} in FixEval with less costs (See Appendix~\ref{sec:appendix_bug})}.
+The average increase in completeness after one submission attempt of Exploratory Multi-Turn is 1.67X higher than that of Greedy. {\em The postconditions from {\tool} can detect 1.42X-2.14X more bugs than \code{nl2postcond} in FixEval with less costs}.
+Our data and code can be found at~\cite{Specmind}.